sejori/bun-react-ssr/README.md

 ## Testing

-`$ bun test` to run unit and integration tests for both client and server simulatenously.
+`$ bun test` to run unit and integration tests for client and server simulatenously.

 Tests are run in a conventional `CI` process on PR open to main or commit/merge to main.